 9 Free Psychology Summer Programs for High School Students

-Below is a curated list of 9 psychology summer programs for high school students.
-All the programs are either fully funded or offer financial aid.
+Below is a curated list of 9 free psychology summer programs for high school students: selected for academic quality, accessibility, and range of formats.

 The Lumiere Research Inclusion Foundation stands as a non-profit research program tailored for gifted students from low-income backgrounds.
 Stemming from the Lumiere Research Scholar Program, renowned for its extensive one-on-one research opportunities for high school students, the foundation provides the same access to independent research experiences at zero cost.